Holiday Retirement Home

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were given antianxiety medications.
-Antianxiety medications are given to patients experiencing depression and anxiety.
+This metric indicates the percent of long-term residents which are administered antianxiety drugs.
+These medications are typically given to patients experiencing anxiety or depression.

 Managing Depression Among Residents